-12(11) The decision to impose administrative sanctions may be published on a dedicated
+12(11) The decision to impose administrative sanctions may be published on a dedicated financial penalties: fines representing up to10% of the total value of the contract.

 In addition to the remedies that have their origin in the contract, the European Commission may also impose statutory sanctions on beneficiaries who have been found to have seriously failed to meet their contractual obligations or who have made false declarations, substantial errors, irregularities and fraud.
 These statutory penalties may consist of: